o-biotech/public-web-docs/docs/drafts/houseplant-sensor-arduino-esp32.md

 - Monitoring for other useful data, like temperature, humidity, (check out one of our temperature solutions [here](../tutorials/arduino-esp32-and-enviro-sensor)) pH, air quality, and more!
 - If you are comfortable with C coding in Arduino, you could also set up different configurations for different types of plants.
 In my code sample, you can see that I created arbitrary values for what I thought "optimal" plant conditions would be.
 Instead, there could be different configurations for "Succulents", which generally need more light and less water than normal plants.
 Another configuration could be for "Tropical" plants, which generally require more soil moisture and humidity.

-Hooking up the hardware is just the beginning of Iot Ensemble.
+Hooking up the hardware is just the beginning of IoT Ensemble.
 There are a number of options for accessing and displaying your data easily.
 - [Connecting Downstream Devices](../getting-started/connecting-downstream) will walk through the different ways to access your data.
 - Check out the documentation for connecting your data with outside tools, such as [Power BI](../devs/storage/power-bi), [Grafana](../devs/storage/grafana), and others.